sqlxpert/aws-tag-sched-ops/readme.md

   |3|Date/time|`20171231T1400`|Indicates when the child was created.
 The last digit of the minute is normalized to 0.
 The `-` and `:` separators are removed for brevity, and because AWS does not allow `:` in names, for some resource types.
 (The `managed-date-time` tag stores the original string, with separators intact.)|
   |4|Random string|`g3a8a`|Guarantees unique names.
 Five characters are chosen from a small set of letters and numbers that are unambiguous.|

-* If it is ever necessary to parse these names, keep in mind that the second part may contain internal hyphens.
+* If parsing is ever necessary, keep in mind that the second part may contain internal hyphens.
 * For some resource types, the description is also set to the name, in case interfaces only expose one or the other.

 ### Special Tags

 * Tags other than operation-enabling tags, schedule tags, and the `Name` tag, are copied from parent to child.
 (The deletion tag, `managed-delete`, would not make sense on instances and volumes, but if it is present, it is not copied to images and snapshots.)

-* Special tags are added to the child resource:
+* Special tags are added to the child:

   |Tag(s)|Purpose|
   |--|--|